 their colleagues.
 If you chose a civilian career you can go onto great things research

-has shown as employers love the skills and experience that the ACO offers.
+has shown as employers love the skills and experience that the RAFAC offers.
 Whatever

 you do with your life, at the end of your time as a cadet you’ll be self-motivated,